Key Benefits of the Randox Fructosamine Assay

 Standardisation to the highest level

-Our fructosamine calibrator and control is assigned relative to human serum glycated with 14C-glucose, thus standardisation is to the highest level and directly reflects the nature of the patient sample
+The Randox fructosamine calibrator and control are assigned relative to human serum glycated with 14C-glucose, and so standardization is of the highest level, directly reflecting the nature of the patient sample.

-Offering improved specificity and reliability compared to conventional NBT-based methods.
-This method does not suffer from non-specific interferences unlike existing methods which can also be time consuming and difficult to automate
+Offering improved specificity and reliability compared to the conventional NBT-based methods.
+The Randox enzymatic method does not suffer from non-specific interferences unlike the existing methods which can also be time-consuming and difficult to automate.

-Stable on board the analyser for 28 days at 10⁰C
+Stable on board the analyser for 28 days when stored at +10oC.

 Instrument Specific Applications (ISA’s) are available for a wide range of biochemistry analysers.
 Contact us to enquire about your specific analyser.

+Fructosamine has been identified as an early indicator of diabetic control compared to other markers such as HbA1c.
+Red blood cells live for approximately 120 days, glycated haemoglobin (HbA1c) represents the average blood glucose levels for the previous 2 to 3 months.
+Conversely fructosamine has a shorter lifespan, about 14 to 21 days, reflecting average blood glucose levels from the previous 2 to 3 weeks.
 Due to the shorter time span of fructosamine, it is also used to evaluate the effectiveness of medication changes and to monitor the treatment of gestational diabetes.
-The test is also particularly useful in situations where HbA1c cannot be reliably measured e.g. haemolytic anaemia, thalassemia or with genetic haemoglobin variants.
+The test is also particularly useful in situations where HbA1c cannot be reliably measured e.g. haemolytic anaemia, thalassemia or with genetic haemoglobin variants 1.